SatelliteApplicationsCatapult/WindRes/README.md

 # WindRes
-A tool to create an offshore wind DB from satellite datasets, and to undertake a wind resource assessment for small areas from the created DB and/or other sources
+A tool to create an offshore wind DB from satellite datasets, and to undertake a wind resource assessment for small areas from the created DB and/or other sources.

+# The project

+The research, which is contained in this thesis, was initiated with a one-year project, WindRes.
+This project was aimed at defining a programme of work for translating previous basic EU FP7 funded research into a commercial operational tool for satellite-enabled offshore wind resource optimization.
+The fundamental methodology that was to be employed had been developed and verified under the EU FP7 project NORSEWInD.
+The key challenges to developing commercial exploitation of this satellite-enabled technology were identified as:

+- Translate NORSEWInD research into commercial, operational tools.

+- Develop key applications for offshore wind and demonstrate impact.

+- Demonstrate opportunities offered by satellite services in the Energy sector.

+The software here available, as well as the user guide, are the results of research undertaken by author in the fulfillment of the requirements for the degree of PhD.

 # Prerequisites